 Your “Elevator” Pitch

 Remember investors are typically not philanthropists, they want to make money and the faster the better.
 Full-time investors receive multiple pitches from companies every day.
 If you want to raise capital, you must stand out and you only have a few moments to set your hook.
 You must have something that will make them want to learn more.
 This is where your elevator pitch comes in.
 We’ve designed the elevator pitch to be less than 1001 characters in length.
 This gives you the chance to sell your investment opportunity to a prospective investor quickly (that’s why it’s called an elevator pitch).
 We embed your elevator pitch into the summary report we send investors (with your pitch deck if available).
 If they are not impressed by it, they will likely move to the next opportunity.

 Your “Pitch Deck”

 A pitch deck is a brief presentation, often created using PowerPoint, Keynote or Prezi, used to provide your audience with a quick overview of your business plan and encourage investors to “buy in”.
 Once you have created your slides, you should save them in PDF format, then upload them to your Sploda profile.
 You can do this in your company survey – accessing it via the Sploda Dashboard.
-If you have not created a Pitch Deck, do some research or get some advice on the best constructs.
-There are plenty of free templates and examples out there – such as this one.
-Here are some famous pitch decks from the likes of Facebook, Uber etc.
+If you have not created a Pitch Deck, here is how to do it and here is a free PowerPoint template.
+Sploda STRONGLY encourages you to create a pitch deck and upload it when completing your survey.
+You can do this toward the end of the survey.